xziip/LingoBrew/README.md

 - wiiu-curl
 - wiiu-mbedtls

-You can also build haxcopy using docker:
+You can also build LingoBrew using docker:
 ```bash
 # Build docker image (only needed once)
 docker build . -t lingobrew_builder